For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It's surprising how many students aren't aware that this funding exists.

 However, the bottom line is that most unis will have some kind of hardship fund available to students who are struggling financially.
-Just search in the funding section on your uni's website, or speak to the student services/union.
+Search in the funding section on your uni's website, or speak to the student services/union for more information.

 As such, you'll need to provide proof (like bank statements) that you haven't been spending all your money on video games and other non-essentials.

-It's also worth checking out the different types of scholarships, funding and support available to students.
+It's also a good idea to research the different types of scholarships, funding and support available to students.

 2. Use your student overdraft